connexcs/docs/docs/billing.md

 **CAPACITY REQUIREMENTS**

-1. How many channels are needed?
+1. The number of channels required?

-2. How many CPS are needed?
+2. The number of CPS required?

-3. What is the ACD?
+3. What's the ACD?

-4. What is the ASR?
+4. What's the ASR?

 5. What percentage of this traffic is already running on your infrastructure?